discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 ### Alternative Weapon
 Pistol is your strongest off-hand weapon when it comes to single target CC.

-That being said, Focus can be played instead, if you need <Skill name="Into the Void"/> for 5 target add pulls & <Boon name="Swiftness"/> and <Skill name="Phantasmal Warden"/> as projectile mitigation.
+That being said, Focus can be played instead, if you need <Skill name="Into the Void"/> for 5 target add pulls & <Boon name="Swiftness"/>, or <Skill name="Phantasmal Warden"/> as projectile mitigation.

 ### Defiance Bar Damage
 Numbers without and with <Item id="24639"/> accounted.